httpmarin2s/Data_Science_With_Python/Project: Exploring Airbnb Market Trends /README.md

 | `room_type`       | Type of room                              |
 | `price`           | The price of the apartment                |
 | `nbhood_full`     | Local and City                            |

+---
+### Objective
+As a consultant working for a real estate start-up, you have collected Airbnb listing data from various sources to investigate the short-term rental market in New York.
+You'll analyze this data to provide insights on private rooms to the real estate company.

+There are three files in the data folder: airbnb_price.csv, airbnb_room_type.xlsx, airbnb_last_review.tsv.

+What are the dates of the earliest and most recent reviews?
+Store these values as two separate variables with your preferred names.
+How many of the listings are private rooms?
+Save this into any variable.
+What is the average listing price?
+Round to the nearest two decimal places and save into a variable.
+Combine the new variables into one DataFrame called review_dates with four columns in the following order: first_reviewed, last_reviewed, nb_private_rooms, and avg_price.
+The DataFrame should only contain one row of values.

+---
+### Steps to EDA
+1. As a first step, I joined the data into a single dataframe, to make visualization easier.
+2. I went to check the most recent dates of the views, checking if they were in the correct type (datetime).
+3. I made the appropriate conversions
+4. I checked the number of private room advertisements
+5. I checked the average listing price, removing the word "dollars" and putting the column as an integer type.
+6. I created a dataframe with the information that was being requested